 We’re deep in the highlands now and there are no longer any No posters or signs anywhere in sight and big home-made Yes signs appear regularly.

 We make a stop along the way at the site of the Battle of Culloden, where my mothers Clan (The Ritchie’s) were almost wiped out holding the center of the Jacobite line.
 Culloden and the Jacobite’s conjure decidedly mixed feelings for me.
-On the one hand Prince Charles wanted absolute monarchy and was, in historical terms, little more than a pawn of the French whose army was financed with money from the French slave trade.
+On the one hand Prince Charles wanted absolute monarchy and was, in historical terms, little more than a pawn of the French.
 But the Ritchie’s and others joined him out of the belief that he would restore the Scottish Parliament and give them back home rule – and because he promised religious tolerance.

 History is full of good people betrayed by their leaders and walking the battlefield I find myself in tears.
 I gather a few wildflowers and press them into a notebook to take home.
 To be here, today, gathering flowers on the day Scotland gets to finally vote on the act of union these men died to undo seems entirely appropriate.